IAA-InvCodes/G-MILOS/README.md

 ## Execution

-G-MILOS uses a control file of  **.mtrol** type.
-An example can be found in the run directory: [invert.mtrol](run/invert.mtrol).
+G-MILOS uses an ASCII control file with extension **.mtrol**.
+An example ([invert.mtrol](run/invert.mtrol))can be found in the run directory.
 Please refer to the user manual for a detailed explanation of the different parameters in the control file.

 The code is executed by passing the control file as a parameter.
 There are two examples in this repository.
 The first one executes a spectral synthesis for the given model atmosphere: